 Exemplary time management allows you to accomplish more than one task in a shorter time, giving you extra time to detoxify yourself from loads of work.

 It makes no sense when you have a lot of work but can’t meet requirements, have no results, and cause you stress and tension.

 What is the “How” of Time Management?

-There are lot of methods on how to do effective time management.
-We have ABCD approach, Pareto Analysis, The Eisenhower Method and POSEC method that can help you improve how to spend your time wisely.
-However, allow me to share with you a simple system called ‘the priority matrix’ that will easily ease your pain understanding all these academic sound methodologies.
+There are a lot of methods on how to do effective time management.
+We have the ABCD approach, Pareto Analysis, The Eisenhower Method, and POSEC method to help you improve how to spend your time wisely.
+However, allow me to share a simple system called ‘the priority matrix’ that will ease your pain in understanding all these academic sound methodologies.
 As simple as knowing your priorities.
-There are two basic questions that you need to understand and recognize.
+There are two primary questions that you need to understand and recognize.

 - How important is the task?
 Simply break them down into two; high importance vs. low importance.

 - How urgent is the task?
 Simply break them down into two; high urgency vs. low urgency.

 Once you identified those, there are basic 4 Actions you can proceed on.

 - Action #1 – Prioritize those are of high importance and high urgency tasks.
 I called these highly critical workloads.